OotyOoty

 Tools called:discover_keywordsexpand_keywordsexpand_search_intentestimate_search_volume

-Questions are high-value targets for content.
-They map directly to headers, match voice search patterns, and often trigger featured snippets.
+Questions are high-value targets.
+They map directly to headers, match voice search, and often trigger featured snippets.

 • "how long to steep cold brew coffee"